 Yeah definitely!
 You can take time.
-The thing is, we have a whole life ahead of us, so if you need to take six months to maybe travel or put your job on hold for a while, you can take your time and things will get better and it’s ok to be happy and enjoy yourself.
+We have a whole life ahead of us.
+If you need to take six months to travel or put your job on hold, you can.

 Do you have any books, songs or films that make you happy, you would like to recommend?

 Zen And The Art of Motorcycle Maintenance.
 I guess that was kind of reaching into some mindful ideas.

 I also found some radio hosts that I like, Gideon Coe on Radio 6 music.
 I was like Oh Gideon, my old friend!

 Luke performs at The Social, London on 24 September.